 Who benefits from the gig economy?

-Employees, enjoy the freedom of flexible job contracts and can take on multiple jobs.
+Employees enjoy the finance freedom of flexible job contracts and can take on multiple jobs.
 They also enjoy being paid per job, which means they get paid on time.
 There are also lots of job options to choose from since gig economy jobs have low barriers of entry.

 What are some problems with the gig economy?